 Participating school districts must submit an annual report to the state board regarding program implementation.
-Upon completion of the program's first three-year term, the Commissioner of Education must submit a full evaluation of the program's effectiveness to the President of the Senate and the Speaker of the House of Representatives.
+Upon completion of the program's first three-year term, the Commissioner of Education must submit a full evaluation of the program's effectiveness to the President of the Senate and the Speaker of the House of Representatives by December 1 of that year.
 This evaluation will allow the Legislature to assess the program's performance and decide whether to continue or repeal the program.